Transductive Information Maximization For Few-Shot Learning: Transductive Information Maximization

 where $\{y_{ik}\}$ denotes the $k^{th}$ component of the one-hot encoded label $\y_i$ associated to the $i$-th support sample.
 Non-negative hyper-parameters $\alpha$ and $\lambda$ will be fixed to $\alpha=\lambda=0.1$ in all our experiments.
-Observe that by minimizing $ \mathcal{L}_{\textrm{TIM}}$, we maximize the mutual information between the query inputs and corresponding latent labels, subject to support supervision constraints on predictions (posteriors).
 It is worth to discuss in more details the role (importance) of the mutual information terms in (\ref{eq:tim_objective}): \begin{itemize}[leftmargin=*] \item Conditional entropy $\mathcal{\widehat{H}}(Y_\mathcal{Q}|X_\mathcal{Q})$ aims at minimizing the uncertainty of the posteriors at unlabeled query samples, thereby encouraging the model to output {\em confident} predictions\footnote{The global minima of each pointwise entropy in the sum of $\mathcal{\widehat{H}}(Y_\mathcal{Q}|X_\mathcal{Q})$ are one-hot vectors at the vertices of the simplex.}.
 This entropy loss is widely used in the context of semi-supervised learning (SSL) \cite{grandvalet2005semi,miyato2018virtual,berthelot2019mixmatch}, as it models effectively the {\em cluster} assumption: The classifier's boundaries should not occur at dense regions of the unlabeled features \cite{grandvalet2005semi}.
 Recently, \cite{dhillon2019baseline} introduced this term for few-shot learning, showing that entropy fine-tuning on query samples achieves competitive performances.
 In fact, if we remove the marginal entropy $\widehat{\mathcal{H}}(Y_\mathcal{Q})$ in objective \eqref{eq:tim_objective}, our TIM objective reduces to the loss in \cite{dhillon2019baseline}.
+The conditional entropy $\widehat{\mathcal{H}}(Y_\mathcal{Q}|X_\mathcal{Q})$ is of paramount importance but its optimization requires special care, as its optima may easily lead to degenerate (non-suitable) solutions on the simplex vertices, mapping all samples to a single class.
+Such care may consist in using small learning rates and fine-tuning the whole network (which itself often contains several layers of regularization) as done in \cite{dhillon2019baseline}, both of which significantly slow down transductive inference.